fazibear/puddleofcode/content/story/2024-04-04-zig-can-you-c.md

 As you can see!
 Just one line of code and `raylib` working like native lib!

 So yep!
 Zig can C!

+PS. raylib a good example.
+There is build.zig included and makes things easier ;]